Quick answer

 • Don't buy pointe shoes online for a first-time fitting, regardless of price.
 Pointe shoes bought without in-person fitting cause injuries.
 The fitter is not optional.
 The money saved on online pricing is not worth a stress fracture or plantar plate injury.

-• Don't use a shoe that feels comfortable like a street shoe.
+• Don't pick a pointe shoe just because it feels as comfortable as a street shoe.
 Pointe shoes should feel snug in a way that street shoes don't.
-If they feel immediately comfortable in the store, they're probably too big.
+If a first pair feels immediately comfortable in the store, it is too big.
 This is the most common first-time fitting mistake, and it leads to working in an unsafe platform position.
+Trust the fitter when she says the snug pair is the right pair, even when your dancer pushes for the looser one.

 • Don't trust generic size charts.
 Pointe shoe sizing varies dramatically between brands and between models from the same brand.
 A dancer who wears a Bloch Aspiration in one size will not wear a Grishko Nova in the same size.
 The lasts are completely different shapes.